ytapparel/homey-container-manager/README.md

 ## License

 This project is licensed under the MIT License.
-See `License.md` for details, including icon attributions and third-party notices.
+See `LICENSE` for details, including icon attributions and third-party notices.

 - Not affiliated with or endorsed by Docker Inc. or Athom B.V.
 (Homey).
-- Icon attributions and details are listed in License.md.
+- Icon attributions and details are listed in LICENSE.